When Do Feet Stop Growing

 Generally, feet stop growing around 20 or 21 years old.
 But it’s possible for a person’s feet to keep growing into their early 20s.

 Some people feel like their feet are getting bigger later in life.
 In reality, growing feet are usually due to age-related changes like weight gain or loose ligaments.
-It’s also common to experience an increase in feet size during pregnancy.
+It’s also common to experience an increase in foot size during pregnancy.

 When Do Feet Stop Growing In Males?